 Red Maple, Acer rubrum

-One of the most dominant trees in the eastern United States because of the absence of forest fires in today’s forests, Red maples are easy to identify.
-They have smooth park and leaves which turn bright red in the fall.
-During the winter when the leaves are gone, the tree is still easy to spot with its red buds and opposite branching habit.
-Maple, ash, and dogwood are three other species which have opposite branching
+One of the most dominant trees in the eastern United States because of the absence of forest fires in today’s forests, red maples are easy to identify.
+They have smooth bark and leaves which turn bright red in the fall.
+During the winter when the leaves are gone, the tree is still easy to spot with its red buds and opposite branching.
+Maple, ash, and dogwood are three other species which have opposite branching.

 Virginia Pine, Pinus virginiana